dobrou/CsvLINQPadDriver/README.md

 ### Generation ###

 * Generate single class for similar files: single class will be generated for similar files which allows to query them as a single one.
-Might not work well for files with relations.
+Relations support is limited.
   * Also show similar files non-grouped: show similar files non-grouped in addition to similar files groups.
 * String comparison: string comparison for `Equals` and `GetHashCode` methods.